aseprite/docs/tutorial/color-bar-tutorial.md

 ### What is the palette?

 The palette is a list of colors (sometimes referred to as "palette entries") that you can use in your sprite.
-Colors can be added, changed, moved around, etc. You can use colors that aren't in the palette (unless your sprite is in *Indexed* mode, which will be talked about later).
+Colors can be added, changed, moved around, etc. You can use colors that aren't in the palette (unless your sprite is in *Indexed* mode, which will be talked about in the [Color Modes](#indexed-color-mode) section).

-While the palette does not have a limit of how many entries it can have, palettes with more than `256` entries will not load correctly ([#3804](https://github.com/aseprite/aseprite/issues/3804)).
+While the palette does not have a limit of how many entries it can have, palettes with more than `256` entries will not load correctly due to a bug ([#3804](https://github.com/aseprite/aseprite/issues/3804)).

 ### What is the color picker?